ChanganVR/ConstraintAwareCompression/README.md

 # Hardware guided network compression
 ## For installation
-The sparse convolution implementation in util/sconv.hpp is only available for inference given a pruned network.
+The sparse convolution implementation in util/sconv.hpp is only available for running inference on cpu.
-For pruning and fine-tuning, compile caffe with GPU option on.
+For pruning and fine-tuning, run caffe with -gpu 0.

 ## The training/pruning difference between CLIP-Q and Faster CNN